APN-Pucky/hPMML/CONTRIBUTING.md

 ### Multithreading

-*cPMML* provides parallel execution for scoring of ensemble models (eg. Random Forest Model, Gradient Boosted Trees, etc.).
+*hPMML* provides parallel execution for scoring of ensemble models (eg. Random Forest Model, Gradient Boosted Trees, etc.).

 Even though multithreaded parallelization is included by default, it must always be considered as an option for the scoring.
-In other words, when contributing to *cPMML*, sequential execution must be provided before implementing an optimized version using multithreaded parallelization.
+In other words, when contributing to *hPMML*, sequential execution must be provided before implementing an optimized version using multithreaded parallelization.

 ### Documentation